stolniceanuiustin/ESP32NESEMULATOR/README.md

 ## Implemented MAPPERS:
 Unfortunetly, the only mapper implemented for now is MAPPER0, and it is hardcoded, as i tried to eliminate as much C++ overhead as possbile.
 After i get this to run at full speed, i will implement other popular mappers.
+So working games include, but are not limited to Super Mario Bros.
+1 and Donkey Kong.
 ## Prerequisites:
 *ESP-IDF or Arduino IDE (I am using PlatformIO IDE)
 *TFT-SPI LIBRARY